lliehu/reactive-l10n-test-vuejs/README.md

 This will create a Docker container and run `npm install`.

-For editing Vue.js code with Visual Studio Code, it is recommended to install the Vetur extension for that editor.
+For editing Vue.js code with Visual Studio Code, it is recommended to install the following extensions for that editor:

+* Vetur
+* ESLint
+* Prettier - Code formatter

 ## Commands for use inside the Docker container